mitsuba-renderer/drjit/docs/freeze.rst

 The contents of Dr.Jit array variables will generally change when a frozen function is later replayed.
-Operations that extract scalar array elements, (e.g, to influence control flow) are not legal, since the freezing will bake the observed constants and decisions into the generated program rather than responding to changes in subsequent replays.
+Operations that extract scalar array elements, (e.g, to influence control flow) are not legal, since the freezing would bake the observed constants and decisions into the generated kernels instead of responding to changes in subsequent replays.
 Dr.Jit detects such attempts and raises an exception.